Prashanth-iOS/MobiquityTest/README.md

 IDE : Xcode 11.3
 Swift : 4.2

-Hi, As per the requirements I have developed iOS Weather app within the given time limit.
+Hi, As per the requirements(almost which are mentioned) I have developed iOS Weather app within the given time limit.

 Pls find the contents of app as below.